Learning how to spot and critique flaws is the most important skill that you need to develop to succeed on the LSAT logical reasoning section.

 In a flawed argument, however, the premises don’t give adequate support for the conclusion.

-On the LSAT, the term “flaw” describes the relationship between the conclusion and its premises (the support).
+The term “flaw” describes the relationship between the conclusion and its premises (the support).
 If you aren’t focused closely enough on that connection between the premises and the conclusion, you’re going to have a tough time tackling these questions.

 In this free LSAT flaw lesson, we’ll teach you how to have laser-focus as you hone in on flawed logical reasoning.